capissimo/Pinescript-Laboratory/README.md

 I make it public because I advocate for Open Source and free sharing of ideas.
 My work here is aimed at people with critical thinking, who are capable to take responsible decisions when it comes to investing.

-If You do like the scripts, Your support at paypal.me/capissimo will be much appreciated. )
+If You do like the scripts, Your support at paypal.me/capissimo would be much appreciated. )